elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 end
 ```

-With this we have almost finished our tour of Elixir modules.
-The last topic to cover is module attributes.

 ## Understanding Aliases

 At this point, you may be wondering: what exactly is an Elixir alias and how is it represented?